b38tn1k/scarysplice/README.md

 ## Sharing Updated Project

 When you have finished a project session, collect all and save and close Live.
-Navigate to the project directory and right click the .als file.
+Navigate to the project directory and delete any existing .xmls, right click the .als file.
 Select the quick action 'pack for git'.

 In Github Desktop, make sure all the required files are added, type in a summary and hit 'commit to master'.
 Then hit Push origin to upload the changes.